 The meaning and significance we attach to something is felt in direct proportion to the expense with which it is communicated - Rory Sutherland

-99% of outbound marketing gets ignored not due to poor copy, bad lists, weak deliverability, weak offers, personalization, or an inherent hate for cold emails.
-While none of that helps, fundamentally it’s something else.
-It is because it’s cheap and lacks meaning.
+Ninety-nine percent of outbound marketing gets ignored.
+Not because of poor copy, bad lists, weak deliverability, weak offers and lack of personalization.
+Or an inherent hate for cold emails.
+None of that helps of course but fundamentally it’s something else.

-So it gets ignored (and rightfully so).
+So it gets ignored and labeled as garbage (and rightfully so).

 Costly signalling is theory in evolutionary biology - it simply means signals that are hard to fake thus must be meaningful and reliable.
 About broadcasting beneficial traits about oneself to others.
 For example, showing off to attract a mate.
 Almost all animals, including humans, do it at some level.
 Some more theatrical than others (google peacock mating displays).